FlusherDock1/Gutenberg/readme.md

     - Separator
     - Spacer
 - Embeds
-    - All embeds _(only by links)_
+    - All embeds
-- Code preview and all standart features such as: custom styles, block settings – are also working.

 **Not working:**
 - Inline elements
-    - Inline image _(Because of gutenberg.js bug, i will investigate it later)_
+    - Inline image _(Because of gutenberg.js bug, i will investigate it later, currently in work)_
-- Layout elements
-    - Page break _(Standart WordPress feature.
-Will be removed in next updates)_
-    - More _(Standart WordPress feature.
-Will be removed in next updates)_
-- Widgets
-    - All of them not working _(They are standart WordPress widgets.
-They will be removed in next updates)_

 **In work:**
 - ~~Mediauploader with native OctoberCMS Medialibrary~~ **DONE in 1.0.7 update**
 - ~~Reusable blocks aren't working~~ **DONE in 1.0.8 update**